Portable Backup Generator

-This was a hard decision.
-Residential generators operate on: natural gas, diesel fuel, propane or gasoline.
-The other fuel issue that needs to be addressed is how much to keep on hand and how difficult will it be to replenish during an extended emergency.
-I discarded the first two, as we are not connected to a natural gas pipeline and have no fuel oil appliances, plus diesel generators are very expensive.
-Not an issue if you use it often but painful for something we may need for only a few days every other year or so.
+This was a difficult decision.
+Residential generators operate on: natural gas, diesel, propane or gasoline.
+The other issue to consider is how much fuel to keep on hand and how difficult will it be to replenish during an extended outage.
+I discarded the first two, as we are not connected to a natural gas pipeline and have no fuel oil appliances.
+Diesel generators are very expensive, not an issue if you use it often but painful for something we may only need a few days every other year or so.
 That left propane or gasoline.

 Propaneís advantage is long shelf life, it does not degrade like Ethanol gasoline blend.
-Most propane generators are designed to use small 20 or 30 pound gas grill cylinders. †Propane, called liquefied petroleum gas (LPG) has the very useful property of becoming a liquid at room temperature with modest pressure, several hundred pounds per square inch.
-Liquid being much denser then gas enables a lot of energy to be stored in a small volume.
+Most propane generators are designed to use small 20 or 30 pound gas grill cylinders. †Propane, called liquefied petroleum gas (LPG) has the very useful property of becoming liquid at room temperature at modest pressure, several hundred pounds per square inch.
+Liquid being much denser than gas enables a lot of energy to be stored in a small volume.
 Propane delivery works because as gas is drawn off, pressure is reduced causing the remaining liquid to boil converting more liquid to gas.
 The problem occurs when demand is high, the tank is small and ambient temperature is low.
-Vaporizing a liquid takes energy, causing the temperature to drop.
+Vaporization requires energy, causing tank temperature to drop.
 If it drops enough there is not enough gas being produced to operate the generator.
 Propane temperature dependency is not an issue in warm climates but here in frozen New Hampshire with winter temperatures below zero Fahrenheit it is a serious shortcoming.

-We have a 200 pound Propane tank to supply our kitchen range.
-The large tank minimizes the effects of low temperature so it would be suitable to fuel the generator.
-Modifying our existing Propane system to accommodate a generator is a long term possibility but I decided not to spend the money at this time.
-If I decide to go that route down the road there are lots of dual fuel generators available or I can install a propane adapter kit on our gas generator.†
+We have a 200 pound propane tank to supply our kitchen range.
+The large tank minimizes the effects of low temperature.
+Modifying our existing propane system to accommodate a generator is a long term possibility but I opted not to spend the money at this time.
+If I decide to pursue that option there are dual fuel generators available or I can modify our generator with a propane adapter kit.†

 So the winner by default is ordinary gasoline.
 Gasoline is a less than ideal fuel for backup generator use.
-Storage is an issue and modern 10% Ethanol blend degrades rapidly.† Using gas stabilizer extends storage life but it still has limited life expectancy so we need to rotate stock to keep the gas fresh.†† The generator is rated at 2 hours of run time per gallon at 50% load.
-As a back of the envelop calculation operating the generator for a couple of hours in the morning and three at night consumption will be about 2.5 gallons per day.†† I purchased four 5 gallon gas cans that should provide enough fuel for a week.
+Storage is an issue as modern 10% Ethanol blend degrades rapidly.† Using gas stabilizer extends storage life but it still has limited life expectancy so we need to rotate stock to keep the gas fresh.†† The generator is rated at 2 hours of run time per gallon at 50% load.
+As a back of the envelop calculation operating the generator for a couple of hours in the morning and three at night consumption will be about 2.5 gallons per day.†† I purchased five 5 gallon gas cans.
+Four of which are always kept full, the fifth is used for our lawnmower so is only partially full at any given time. †That should provide enough fuel for a week.
 During past outages power in the center of town was unaffected so getting replacement gas and more importantly coffee was not a problem.
 The other common electrical outages risks in our area are hurricanes and tornados.
-We are at the northern limit of Atlantic hurricanes so that risk is small but New Hampshire has had occasional serious bouts of tornado activity.
-Traffic accidents occasionally take out a pole but as this is a localized problem with fairly rapid power restoration. †In the case of a severe extended outage where gas is hard to get we will need to husband our supply and run the generator for fewer hours each day.
-To keep the gasoline supplies fresh, every 6 months or so need to use it in our cars and replace with fresh gas and add fuel stabilizer.
+We are at the northern limit of Atlantic hurricanes so that risk is small but New Hampshire has had occasional severe bouts of tornado activity.
+Traffic accidents occasionally take out a utility pole but this is a localized problem with fairly rapid power restoration. †In the case of a severe extended outage where gas is hard to get we will need to husband our supply and run the generator fewer hours each day.
+To keep the gasoline supplies fresh, every 6 months or so use it in our cars and replace with fresh gas and add fuel stabilizer.

-When using a backup generator it is critical the generator is not able to feed power back to the grid.
-This poses an electrocution hazard to power line workers during power restoration.† Generator grounding can be confusing since the optimum configuration is different when the generator is used by itself (separately derived system) then when it is connected to a residence.
+When using a backup generator it must be prevented from feeding power back to the utility grid.
+This poses a hazard to power line workers.† Generator grounding can be confusing since the optimum configuration is different when the generator is used by itself (separately derived system) then when it is connected to a residence.
 Lastly electric start requires a small lead acid battery.
-Batteries are the Achilles heel of any electrical system.
-They need to be kept charged but undercharging or overcharging will result in premature failure.
-Nothing like losing power when it is -10F and finding the generator battery has gone bad.
+They need to be kept charged but undercharging or overcharging will cause premature failure.

 This can be a confusing topic.
-In a nutshell the purpose of bonding is to make sure any conductive metallic surface has a low enough resistance back to the power source so in the event of a fault there is enough current to trip the over current device.
-Grounding on the other hand is important to bleed off static charge and to maintain the neutral conductor voltage near that of local Earth potential.
+In a nutshell the purpose of bonding is to insure any conductive metallic surface has a low enough resistance back to the power source so in the event of a fault there is enough current to trip the over current device.
+Grounding on the other hand bleeds off static charge and maintains the neutral conductor voltage near that of local Earth potential.

 Figure 1 Shock Values for the human body